 The program serves our communities by:

-- Developing partnerships to help guide program planning, implementation, and evaluation
+- Developing partnerships to help guide program planning, implementation and evaluation

 - Building capacity in clinical settings to help improve internal tobacco cessation processes

-This evidence-based group program provides support and resources to those motivated to quit.
-Weekly sessions led by a certified Tobacco Treatment Specialist are discussion-based, including subjects such as health risks, cravings/triggers, stress management, nutrition, and exercise.
+- Facilitating tobacco cessation groups: This evidence-based group program provides support and resources to those motivated to quit tobacco use.
+Weekly sessions led by a certified tobacco treatment specialist are discussion-based, including subjects such as health risks, cravings and triggers, stress management, nutrition and exercise.
 To join this program, complete an interest form.